vvatter/llm-pdf-remediation/README.md

 Old schema-v1 through schema-v3 plans migrate automatically.
 The original is preserved as `*.plan.legacy.json`.
 Existing reviewed or manually modified canonical plans are not overwritten unless a force option is supplied.

+## Current Status

+All nine newsletters in the original project corpus have released accessible outputs:
+1996, 1997, 1998, 2004, 2005, 2007, 2008, 2009, and 2010.
+Every output passed the
+project's machine checks and veraPDF's PDF/UA-1 checks.
+The 1996, 2004, and 2007 issues
+also received successful Acrobat Read Out Loud, clicking, selection, and reading-order spot checks.
+The remaining six still need issue-by-issue testing in a real PDF reader.

 ## Release Semantics